NAGOYA ELECTRIC WORKS CO., LTD.

 Percentage of employees leaving within one year after taking leave ...
 0%

-Regarding intellectual property, the Company is actively engaged in research and development to establish new technologies and methods that lead to solutions to social issues, and the Company discloses the results of these efforts through research papers and conference presentations.
+Regarding intellectual property, NEW is actively engaged in research and development to establish new technologies and methods that lead to solutions to social issues, and NEW discloses the results of these efforts through research papers and conference presentations.

-The details of these activities are disclosed in the Company's annual securities report and on its website.
+The details of these activities are disclosed in NEW's Annual Securities Report and on its website.

 [Supplementary Principle 4.1.1]